 |Lucide executable and plugins||ZIP||1.3.5||updated poppler lib|

-We did two mailinglists for Lucide, one for users and one for developers.
-If you want to join them please read the instructions in our Wiki.
-You can also access them online:
+There are currently two mailing lists for Lucide: one for users, and one for developers.
+If you want to join either or both, please read the instructions on the Netlabs Wiki.
+You may also access them online:

 Bugs & Features

-The plugin API is using SOM, this allows programmers to write their own plugin without the need of recompiling it every time a new Lucide release is done.
+The plugin API uses SOM.
+This allows programmers to write their own plugins without the need to recompile them every time a new Lucide release is done.
 It's up to the developer to decide if the plugin he/she writes will be open source or not; Lucide, due to its being dual-licensed, will work with both type of plugins.

 Please read How to write your own plugins for Lucide.

-- the svn trunk contains all external libraries (poppler, libdjvu, libjpg) and the source for all Lucide plugins.
+- The svn trunk contains all external libraries (poppler, libdjvu, libjpg) and the source for all Lucide plugins.
 (Note that one of the new design goals is to remove Lucide's dependence on special library builds and to utilize the system-installed ones.)

 - BuildingInstructions (somewhat outdated)